hicolour/.chst/README.md

 ======

 __What .chst is?__
+PDF or HTML cheatsheets are not very usable and if you don't have a lot of spare slots in your memory (as me :) ) you most probably need  interactive easly searchable cheatsheets.

  * programmable & automated cheatsheets/cheatfiles actions model defintion that can used be both for key combinations or typing